 There are many ways to stop smoking and get rid of this deadly habit.
 Many smokers quit every year, but only a few manage to stay quiet.
 Some people’s quit smoking attempts last 2 hours, others few days and some can last months or even years.
 Smoking relapse is the only thing smokers should look out for once they quit.
 Specifically, five main things can cause a smoking relapse, and it’s best if you know how to avoid them or even better, manage them so you can quit smoking permanently.

 So here are the most common things that can tempt you to have a cigarette after deciding to quit and how to avoid falling into these traps.

-Drinking excess amount of alcohol can become an addiction in itself.
+Drinking an excessive amount of alcohol can become an addiction in itself.
 In fact, alcohol is often coupled with other habits such as smoking cigarettes and can make quitting difficult.
 However, even if you occasionally drink alcohol, it can be a problem after quitting smoking as it can impair your judgment, weaken your willpower and make it harder to resist the temptation to have a smoke.
 Once a smoker successfully quits this habit, it’s important to avoid alcohol as much as possible for the first few weeks.
 If a situation where there’s drinking can’t be avoided, then remember to drink a glass of water for every drink.